 This document is only applicable to employees of Blue Ring Digital Services Limited.

-"Disciplinary and Grievance Policy" refers to this Disciplinary and Grievance Policy.
+"Dependants Leave Policy" refers to this Dependants Leave Policy.

-"You", "Your" refers to You the employee of Blue Ring Digital Services Limited.
+"You", "Your", "Employee" refers to You the Employee of Blue Ring Digital Services Limited.

 "We", "Us", "Our", "Blue Ring Digital Services Limited" refers to Blue Ring Digital Services Limited.

 We will try to keep everything in this document as straightforward as possible, but if there’s anything You don’t understand, please get in touch with Us.